Gulshan1357/nexus-game-engine/Nexus/src/Systems/README.md

 # Systems

-Systems maintain a list of relevant entity IDs and, during each update(), iterate through them to perform calculations based on the values of the required components.
+Systems maintain a list of relevant entity IDs and, during each `update()`, iterate through them to perform calculations based on the values of the required components.

+---

-## Contains:
+## Contains

-1. **Movement System**: Require Rigidbody and Transform component
+1. **Movement System**
+   - Requires: `RigidBody` and `Transform` components
+   - Purpose: Handles movement logic by updating the entity's position based on its velocity and acceleration.

-2. **Render System**: Require Transform and Sprite Component.
+2. **Render System**
+   - Requires: `Transform` and `Sprite` components
+   - Purpose: Responsible for rendering entities on the screen by updating their position and drawing their associated sprite.

-3. **Collision System**: Require Transform and BoxCollider Component.
+3. **Collision System**
+   - Requires: `Transform` and `BoxCollider` components
+   - Purpose: Detects collisions between entities using their colliders and triggers the appropriate reactions.

+4. **Damage System**
+   - Requires: `BoxCollider` component
+   - Purpose: Handles damage logic on collision.
-4. **Damage System**: Require BoxCollider Component.
-It doesn't update on every frame, rather it has an onCollision function which can be called by other system/events as callback.
-Currently it kill the collided entities.
+     - It doesn't update every frame.
+Instead, it has an `onCollision` function that is triggered by other systems/events as a callback.
+     - Currently, it kills the collided entities.

-5. **Render Text System**: It encapsulates the App::Print() function to render text.
+5. **Render Text System**
+   - Purpose: Encapsulates the `App::Print()` function to render text on screen.

+6. **Input System**
-6. **Input System**: The input system allows multiple players to control entities simultaneously.
-It consist of:
+   - The input system enables multiple players to control entities simultaneously.
+It consists of:
-   - _InputEnum_: Where Enums for PlayerAction(like Jump, Move_up, Attack) and PlayerId(currently only has Player_1, Player_2) exist.
+     - **`InputEnum`**: Contains Enums for `PlayerAction` (e.g., `Jump`, `Move_up`, `Attack`) and `PlayerId` (currently only `Player_1`, `Player_2`).
-   - _KeyBindings_: This file stores all the keys and their corresponding action and provide some function to add/retrieve them.
+     - **`KeyBindings`**: Stores all key mappings and their corresponding actions, along with functions to add and retrieve key bindings.
-   - _KeyPressEvent_: Contains playerId, action, player entity.
+     - **`KeyPressEvent`**: Contains `playerId`, `action`, and `player entity` data.
-   - _InputSystem_: The system is subscribed to KeyPressEvent.
-When this event is fired it triggers the necessary action based on the event data.
+     - **`InputSystem`**: Subscribed to the `KeyPressEvent`.
+When the event is triggered, it executes the necessary actions based on the event data.

+7. **Render Debug System**
+   - Purpose: Renders various debug information.
-7. **RenderDebugSystem**: Supposed to render multiple useful info.
-Currently renders outlines for various collider shapes (Box, sphere and polygon).
+     - Currently renders outlines for different collider shapes (Box, Sphere, Polygon).

-8. **Animation System**: Animate all the entities whose AnimationComponent's IsActive value is set to true.
-If bIsLooping is set to false, it only play the animation once.
-This value is supposed to be changed by other systems.
+8. **Animation System**
+   - Purpose: Animates entities with an `AnimationComponent` that has `IsActive` set to `true`.
+     - If `bIsLooping` is set to `false`, the animation is played only once.
+     - The animation system controls these values based on other systems.

+9. **Physics System**
-9. **Physics System**: This system calculates the inverse mass, angular mass and inverse angular mass of entities with RigidBody at the end of game::Initialize().
+   - Purpose: Calculates inverse mass, angular mass, and inverse angular mass for entities with a `RigidBody` at the start of `game::Initialize()`.

+---

-## TODO:
+## TODO

+- **Physics System**:
-**Physics System**: Listening to collisions is very expensive.
+   - Listening to collisions is very expensive.
 Use a different method to detect player's position.